Brown Sugar Soy Sauce Salmon

 How To Make Brown Sugar Soy Sauce Salmon

-- Season – Add the salmon to the baking dish with the skin side facing down.
-Brush the top of the fillet with a bit of olive oil, and season with salt and pepper.
+Add the salmon to a large dish or baking sheet skin side facing down.
+Brush the top with olive oil and season with salt and pepper.

 How Long To Cook Salmon

 The cooking time for salmon will vary depending on the thickness of the fillet.
 Measure the thickest part of your salmon.
-It will take approximately 10 minutes for every 1″ of thickness.
-The salmon displayed in this recipe was about 2″ thick and took about 23 minutes to bake.
-This time will vary so it’s best to check on it early to avoid overcooking.
+It will take approximately 10 minutes for every 1" of thickness.
+For example, my salmon is about 2" thick and took 23 minutes to bake.
+This time will vary so it's best to check on it early to avoid overcooking.

 Salmon Cooking Times: